thesfinox/frg-signal-detection/README.md

 > **NOTE**
 > The `--analytic` argument can be used to run an analytic simulation instead of a numerical one.

-### Computation of the Functional Renormalization Group Equations in Local Potential Approximation
+### Computation of the FRG Equation in Non-trivial Vacuum

 The file `frg_equations_lpa.py` can be used to compute the functional renormalization group equations in the Local Potential Approximation (LPA) with an expansion around a non trivial vacuum: